AndyWebster/AsyncLists/README.md

 />
 <li animal-template hidden="true"/>
 ```
-Add some selectors (class, attribute or tag) to the template to define where the data will be injected.
+Add some non-unique selectors (i.e. class, attribute or tag) to the template to define where the data will be injected.
 ```html
 <ul
   async-endpoint="/api/animals/"